Code-Institute-Submissions/to-do-app/README.md

 * The user wants to be able to keep track of their notes by marking/un-marking them as complete.
 * The user wants their previously made notes to persist after leaving the site.
 * The user wants to be able to get in touch with any queries/issues they're experiencing.

+### Design

+* Colour Scheme
+    * The colours used across the site are a mix of blue/green shades.
+They are all cool tones, which are not to harsh on the eye.
+* Typography
+    * The Montserrat font is used across the page, with Sans-Serif as the fallback.
+This font is clear and simple, and does not distract the user too much.
+It's simplicity is well suited to an app of this nature.
+* Imagery
+    * While there are no images present on the site, the icons and style used is clean and coherent, with colours appropriately matched across the page.